edgelesssys/contrast/docs/docs/architecture/attestation/overview.md

 - The CPU (AMD SEV-SNP or Intel TDX) measures the initial guest memory—including the kernel, initramfs and kernel command line.
 - The measurement is embedded in a hardware-signed attestation report.
-- A hash of the pod’s runtime policy is embedded in a dedicated field of the report(`HOSTDATA` on SEV-SNP or `MRCONFIGID` on TDX).
+- A hash of the pod’s initdata document is embedded in a dedicated field of the report(`HOSTDATA` on SEV-SNP or `MRCONFIGID` on TDX).
 - The report is signed by the CPU firmware and verifiable via vendor-provided public keys.

-The runtime policy is enforced inside the CVM by the `kata-agent`.
-On startup, the agent:
+The initdata document contains an agent policy, which restricts requests from the untrusted Kata runtime to the agent.
+On VM startup and before the Kata agent starts, a special process called `initdata-processor`:

-- Reads the Base64-encoded policy passed in as a pod annotation.
+- Finds the initdata document in a special block device.
-- Computes a SHA-256 hash of the policy document.
+- Computes a SHA-256 hash of the initdata document.
 - Compares this hash against the value embedded in the attestation report.
 - Aborts execution if the hash doesn't match.
+- Reads the policy from the initdata document and writes it to a secure path where the Kata agent can read it.

 The runtime policy specifies: